 When to Change Oil in Your Push Mower

-You should change your engine oil at least once per year and more frequently if used over 25-50 hours a year (varies by manufacturer).
+You should change the push mower engine oil once per year and more frequently if used over 25-50 hours a year.
+This can vary by engine manufacturer.

 One exception to the rule is if your mower is new or if you recently installed a new engine in your mower.
 It is important to complete your first oil change on a new engine after your first 5-10 hours of use.